Celestial (comics): The Fulcrum

-Knowhere - The City Inside A Celestial's Head
+Knowhere – The city inside a Celestial's head

-One of the Celestials to first enter into the Abyss left after the destruction of the 6th Cosmos encountered the dark elder god Knull and picked him up to examine him.
-Enraged over the Celestials despoiling the Abyss through their creation of the 7th Cosmos, Knull manifested a blade of living abyss from his shadow - creating the first All-Black The Necrosword - and decapitated the Celestial, thereby marking it as the first death in the renewed Multiverse.
+One of the Celestials to first enter the Abyss left after the destruction of the 6th Cosmos, encountered the dark elder god Knull and picked him up to examine him.
+Enraged over the Celestials despoiling the Abyss through their creation of the 7th Cosmos, Knull manifested a blade of living abyss from his shadow (creating All-Black the Necrosword) and decapitated the Celestial, thereby causing the first death in the renewed Multiverse.

-A team of space adventurers, the Guardians of the Galaxy, find and use as a base the severed head of a Celestial floating in an area of space known as "The Rip".
-Dubbed "Knowhere", the structure also acts as a common port of call (complete with a market and bar) for travelers from all points in the space-time continuum.
+A team of space adventurers, the Guardians of the Galaxy, find the head floating in an area of space known as "The Rip" and use it as a base.
+Dubbed "Knowhere", the head also acts as a common port of call (complete with a market and bar) for travelers from all points in the space-time continuum.
 The base is administered by its chief of security, Cosmo, a telepathic and telekinetic Soviet space dog originally lost in Earth orbit in the 1960s.
 Courtesy of the deceased Celestial's "Continuum Cortex", travelers with special "passport" bracelets can teleport to any point in the universe instantaneously.

 X-Termination

 In the beginning, the Celestials were foolish to play god and thought that with life and creation, there must be also death and destruction, so they created the Exterminators to be that death and destruction.
 Their creation turned on them and since they were unable to kill their creation, they imprisoned the Exterminators to the walls that separated realities.
 Learning from their mistakes, they eventually created the Death Seed with the same purpose.
 The Exterminators remained there for millennia, until the walls began to crack and started to teleport between universes, which weakened the walls even more and were able to escape.
 Dark Beast and an alternate version of Beast used the Dreaming Celestial to open a portal to go through Earth-295, which caused one of the Exterminators to travel to Earth-616 and drained the Dreaming Celestial.
-Bosnos the seventh and most supreme of the celestials was sent to clean up after the destruction the Exterminators left behind.
-Combating early decisions of needing a more exponential race and to implant the universal numbers.
-Bosnos was Born.
+Bosnos, the seventh and most supreme of the Celestials, was sent to clean up after the destruction the Exterminators left behind.